Get Ready for a New School Year

 A Warm Welcome from the Crescent Parent Association

-Please reach out with any questions.
+Please don’t hesitate to reach out with any questions or just to say hi.
 I look forward to meeting you all as the school year gets underway!

 News from the CPA